grst/grst.github.io/bioinformatics/_posts/2019-11-29-reportsrender.md

 'hidden states'.

-We can execute notebooks from command-line through `Rscript -e "rmarkdown::render()"` or `jupyter nbconvert --execute`, respectively.
+We can execute notebooks from command-line through `Rscript -e "rmarkdown::render()"` or `Jupyter nbconvert --execute`, respectively.
 Moreover, we can turn notebooks into parametrized scripts that allow us to specify input and output files from the command line.
 While this is [natively supported](https://bookdown.org/yihui/rmarkdown/parameterized-reports.html) by Rmarkdown, there's the [papermill](https://github.com/nteract/papermill)